 Either side of the central console table with mirror above, the separate beer and wine bars, with wine and bottle coolers, can be concealed behind leather trimmed ebony doors which fold into recesses in the macassar ebony cabinetry.

-The ceiling detail was designed, by HG Design Solutions, to house outer and inner perimeter LED lighting.
+The ceiling detail was designed, by Herrington Gate, to house outer and inner perimeter LED lighting.

 When closed, the bar doors can be seen trimmed with grey hide, as is the inner face of the entrance pocket doors.

-A cohesive look was called for in this large T-shaped kitchen, day-room and dining area where HG Design Solutions designed the whole scheme including ceiling and lighting features.
+A cohesive look was called for in this large T-shaped kitchen, day-room and dining area where Herrington Gate designed the whole scheme including ceiling and lighting features.

 Simple handle-less painted perimeter furniture, in the kitchen, combines with stainless steel, Iron Ore Silestone and walnut, which is echoed in the sliding double doors to the hallway giving the ground floor an open plan feel.